lukasturcani/stk/docs/source/index.rst

 code, and every user-made extension is indistinguishable from natively implemented features.
-This means users can use :mod:`.stk` to construct new classes of molecules, add new kinds of molecular databases, add or customize evolutionary algorithm operations, all without looking at :mod:`.stk` source code.
+This means users can use :mod:`.stk` to construct new classes of molecules, add new kinds of molecular databases, and add or customize evolutionary algorithm operations, all without looking at :mod:`.stk` source code.
 All such extensions will work with the rest of :mod:`.stk` as though they were part of the